TheJumpCloud/support/MDM/Custom Configuration Profiles/readme.md

 ## Export a profile

 Assuming a profile is ready for deployment.
-Save and Export the profile using the ProfileCreator file menu.
-File > Export...
+Save and Export the profile using the iMazing Profile Editor file menu.
+File > Save As...

 On the export menu, choose a location to save the profile.
 The profile will be uploaded and sent to systems with JumpCloud's Custom MDM Configuration Profile.